GK1023PRO/networkwalks-B082-week3-Phase1-2/README.md

 Invalid credentials
 ```

-This failure message was used as the failure condition during the controlled automated authentication test.
+This response was used as the failure condition during the controlled automated authentication test.

 Two small laboratory wordlists were prepared: